mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

- I could grab a list view(select a snippet).
-We are busy working on adding the Bootstrap Library to JCB.
-At the moment we got UIkit version 2 linked to JCB.
-And I've selected the list option for this Uikit.
+A List View may be selected. _ We are busy working on adding the Bootstrap Library to JCB.
+At the moment we got UIkit version 2 linked to JCB and I have selected the List option for this Uikit.
 Uikit is a library developed by YOOtheme.
-If you do not know UiKit I would encourage you to go Google that and then [01:04:46](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h04m46s) you'll see it's quite a nice library to use.
-We have voted that Bootstrap is the better one and so we are migrating to Bootstrap.
-We will still support UiKit as much as we can.
-We are going to loop over the items.
+Bootstrap has been decided on and so we are migrating to Bootstrap._  We are going to loop over the items.
 Show the name.
 Nothing is yet clickable, nothing is editable.
 It is to get you introduced to using Site Views.
 Save and close.

 ### Back To Component Add Site View